bediger4000/minmaxarray/README.md

 values, and setting `min` and `max` appropriately, then iterating through array values starting with the third element.
-The program makes one comparison to set `min` and `max`, but it skips two comparisons, so `2*(N - 2) + 1` comparisons total.
+The program makes one comparison to set `min` and `max`, but it skips two comparisons, so `2(N - 2) + 1` comparisons total.

 Here's where my ideas ran out, and I googled for an answer.
-I didn't figure it out, I guess I would not get a job at Facebook.
+I didn't figure it out on my own, I guess I would not get a job at Facebook.

 I did try one of the less abstruse solutions from a [stackexchange](https://stackoverflow.com/questions/13544476/how-to-find-max-and-min-in-array-using-minimum-comparisons).
 [My implementation](a4.go) of that algorithm does indeed use `3N/2 - 2`
 comparisons.

-The algorithm is prey to a very common off-by-one bug, which as in most cases, involves some unavoidable code repetition.
+The stackexchange algorithm can cause developers to fall prey to a very common off-by-one bug, which as in most cases, involves some unavoidable code repetition.
 Any maintainer will have to figure that out, and make changes in two places.

 ## Interview analysis

-This strikes me as a dumb interview question: it won't give an interviewer much.
+This strikes me as a dumb interview question: it won't let an interviewer see much of a candidate's coding style or ability.
 There's a fairly simple flow-of-control for the obvious, `2N` comparison program, and none of the "optimizations" change it much.
 The interviewer won't see much programming.